faircloth-lab/phyluce/docs/daily-use/daily-use-2-assembly.rst

 .. admonition:: Question: Which assembly program do I pick?
     :class: admonition tip

-    Generally, I would suggest that you use Trinity.
-In my hands, it produces reasonable contig assemblies that are longer than the assemblies built by either velvet_ or ABySS_.
-There are some caveats, however.
-If you want the **most accurate** assemblies possibly, then it may be best to use ABySS_.
+    Generally, I would suggest that you use spades_.
+It produces reasonable contig assemblies that are longer than the assemblies built by velvet_, ABySS_, or Trinity_ (now removed from phyluce_).
+It arguable produces assemblies that are more accurate than assemblies from these other programs.
-    This is because ABySS_ runs read-based error correction prior to assembly which results in more accurate contigs.

 .. admonition:: Question: For ABySS and velvet, what --kmer value do I use?